Health Care and Insurance

 - This insurance policy meets the U.S. Department of State's insurance requirements for J-1 exchange visitors.

-- ALL international students MUST have health insurance through LewerMark Student Insurance or have an approved waiver confirming alternative coverage that meets certain requirements.
+- ALL international students MUST have health insurance through LewerMark Student Insurance.

 - Your student account will be billed at the beginning of each semester by Marian University's Business Office.
 You can use your payment plan to pay health insurance fees.